 These resources include the Carers Commissioning Support Principles and the RCGP Caring for Carers Hub.
 Additionally the event will reflect on progress that has been made over the past year in making sure that carers are recognised, valued and supported.

 The RCGP, with funding from the Department of Health (DH), has developed the Caring for Carers Hub which will provide information for primary care staff about how to help carers focus on their own health and wellbeing, whilst looking after someone else.

 The Hub will contain generic national information but will primarily be a platform for CCGs to add information about local services, support groups and resources to support carers in the local area.
 Content of the Hub has been developed in collaboration with RCGP stakeholders and has utilised the RCGP's networks of clinicians with an expertise in supporting carers.
 We would like to hear from CCGs or localities who would like their own free Caring for Carers Hub.
 If you would like to work together to develop a Hub for your locality you can register your interest by emailing email@example.com or phoning 020 3188 7633.

 GP Champions for Carers

-RCGP has a number of GP Champions based around England who can offer in-depth knowledge and expertise in supporting and identifying carers.
-GP Champions are available to give presentations, influence local stakeholders and attend events.
-Please see the table below to find your local GP Champion, you can contact your local Champion by emailing email@example.com
+RCGP had a number of GP Champions based around England who were able to offer in-depth knowledge and expertise in supporting and identifying carers.

 Carers Evidence Summits